-When I told people in Hanoi that I cycled around the city, I would receive some very confused expressions.
-Many people thought it was crazy.
+When I told people in Hanoi that I cycled around the city I would receive some very confused expressions.
+Many people thought it was I was pretty crazy.

 Cycling has always been my favourite mode of transport.
 It’s the quickest, greenest, healthiest and cheapest option (besides walking).
-Good for the mind, good for the soul, good for the world!
+Cycling benefits your mind, body, soul and the world.
 I decided I wasn’t going to let a change of address stop me peddling from place to place.
 The locals cycled (sometimes) so why couldn’t I?

-Shortly after arriving in Hanoi it became apparent I’d need something to get me from A to B for work.
-J had bought a motorcycle which we’d use when we were together, but I needed to travel up to 10 km journeys for my classes.
-Buses and taxis where incredibly slow because of the traffic, plus they could get costly so they weren’t an option.
-Despite the chaos I’d seen on the roads and the warnings from locals, I went with my gut and bought a second hand bike.
-It was in great condition and had a basket and lock with it.
+Shortly after arriving to Hanoi it became apparent I’d need something to get me from A to B for work.
+J had bought a motorcycle which we use when we were together but I needed to travel up to 10 km to teach my English classes.
+Buses and taxis where incredibly slow because of the traffic and were also pretty costly – not an option.
+Despite the chaos I’d seen on the roads, and the warnings from locals, I went with my gut and bought a second-hand bike.
+She was in great condition, had a basket and lock with it: everything I needed.
 She was beautiful and I called her Blue Bell.
-I had everything I needed, off I went in to the world as a cyclist on the streets of Hanoi!
+Off I went into the world as a cyclist on the streets of Hanoi!

-Fast forward, over a year, from the first day Blue Bell and myself hit the road to today, I’m still alive!
-The experience has been character building to say the least.
-I’m proud of sticking to my guns and taking the greener option.
+Fast forward over a year from the first day Bluebell and myself hit the road to the time of writing this and I’m still alive!
+The experience has been character building to say the least and I’m proud of sticking to my guns by taking the greener option.
 If a foreign girl can cycle the mean streets of Hanoi then there is nothing stopping YOU from taking the greener option too.
-No matter where you are, you’ve got no excuse.
-(If you live in arctic or mountainous regions we might let you off ;).
-Here are just some of the reasons why you need to ditch those petrol polluting vehicles and find yourself a Blue Bell!
+No matter where you are, you’ve got no excuse (If you live in the Arctic or mountainous regions we might let you off).

 Travelling to Vietnam?
 Here’s all the info and tips you need on how to get a visa for Vietnam